Sergey Shipilov: In the colony

 Arriving in Colony UG-42/14 in Velsk, Shipilov came up with a unique scheme which he used to commit all his crimes.
-In this colony the so-called beskonvoynaya (бесконвойная - "infinityless") system of detention where convicts could move freely throughout the colony.
-On occasion they could even travel beyond its borders for any administrative needs.
+This colony worked under the so-called beskonvoynaya (бесконвойная - "infinityless") system of detention, where convicts could move freely throughout the colony.
+On occasion, inmates could even travel beyond its borders for any administrative needs.
 Shipilov understood immediately that this could be used for his criminal purposes.
-In the summer of 1998, as a reward for good behavior, he was allowed to drive the colony's honeywagon.
-On December 8, 1998, he killed his fourth victim, a woman named Doilnitsyna.
-Unlike his other victims, he did not bury her body, but only covered it with branches.
-After that Shipilov hid as he was afraid of getting caught.
+In the summer of 1998, as a reward for good behaviour, he was allowed to drive the colony's honeywagon.
+On 8 December 1998, he killed his fourth victim, a woman named Doilnitsyna.
+Unlike his other victims, he did not bury her body but only covered it with branches.
+After that, Shipilov hid as he was afraid of getting caught.
 When he returned later to the crime scene and found that the body had not been discovered, he buried it and decided to continue committing murders.
-He committed his next murder on May 16, 1999.
-A week later, on May 24, Shipilov killed another woman.
+He committed his next murder on 16 May 1999.
+A week later, on 24 May, Shipilov killed another woman.
 He buried the bodies at the final point of his route, the dump.

-Between June 11 and June 27, Shipilov committed four more murders.
+Between 11 June and 27 June, Shipilov committed four more murders.
 Two of the victims were middle-aged women, two were young girls.
-According to his confession made after his arrest, "he was sorry for the young virgins", so he switched to killing only to middle-aged women.
+According to his confession made after his arrest, "he was sorry for the young virgins", so he switched to killing only middle-aged women.
 Then, in August, Shipilov hid again.
-Between September 22 and 24, he committed his last murders.
+Between 22 and 24 September, he committed his last murders.

 Each of the murders was carefully committed.
 He picked up women on deserted roads, and since the inside passenger door handle was removed, they had no way to escape from the truck.
 On the way, he offered the women vodka and when he was refused, he stopped in a deserted place and killed them.

 In one of the interviews, Shipilov told reporters that he only killed those victims he considered were prostitutes.
 He claimed that he always let any woman who refused to drink with him leave.
 However, later investigations found that he poured the alcohol violently into his victims.